Garenbbbb/Baby-Face-Generator/README.md

 1. Run `python "feature-based morphing.py"` , it will just produce the sample result from our image collection.
 2. Run `python "feature-based morphing.py" --input1path --input2path  -- output path -- image size -- predictor path -- alpha -- whether bokeh -- a -- b -- P` this method can accept any two input image and morph according to you request.
 Run - - help for more details.

-[//]: #PS: you may need to change directory if you used the first method, as in our group member's laptop, we used full directory.
-All directory are listed at the above of the "feature-based morphing.py" file.
+[//]: "#PS: you may need to change directory if you used the first method, as in our group member's laptop, we used full directory.
+All directory are listed at the above of the "feature-based morphing.py" file."